clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixin.rst

 party content but want to keep on the upstream update cycle.
 This guide covers the workflow of creating your own mixin using the mixin tool.

-If you need a greater degree of customization, use our :ref:`mixer tool<mixer>`.
+If you need a greater degree of customization than provided by mixin, use our :ref:`mixer tool<mixer>`.

 Prerequisites
 *************

-To start working with the mixin tool, you need a recent image of |CL| with the `mixer` bundle installed.
+To start working with the mixin tool, you will need a recent image of |CL| with the `mixer` bundle installed.
 Before you install any new packages, update your OS with the following command: